SerhiiAndruschenko/image-tools-suite/README.md

 ## Author

-Created for image optimization and improving website performance.
+Created by PixUnlim.com for professional image optimization and unlimited processing capabilities.